Retropaint/skelform_user_docs/src/starter-guide/basics.md

   - [Parent-Child Bone Inheritance](#parent-child-bone-inheritance)
   - [Pivots & Hinges](#pivots--hinges)

-## The Camera (Moving & Zooming)
+## Moving & Zooming the Camera

-Move the camera by holding left click and dragging the mouse.
+Hold Ctrl/CMD while dragging the mouse to move the camera.

 Zoom in/out with the scroll wheel or -/+ keys.
 On a touchpad, drag 2 fingers up/down.